ashleynolan/dg-blog/src/templates/pages/blog/20190812-2019-tooling-survey-results.md

 ## Q18 – JavaScript Module Bundlers – Usage

-For the last couple of survey's, Webpack has been dominant in this category of tooling.
-So have any tools started to make a dent in it's dominance?
+For the last couple of surveys, Webpack has been dominant in this category of tooling.
+So have any tools started to make a dent in its dominance?

 The question asked was – **Do you use a JavaScript module bundler in your workflow?**